 IIS Definitions

-Mass Vaccination Event - A mass vaccination event is an event that requires vaccine to be distributed to mass populations in the event of a Pandemic, Emergency Response, and or natural disaster.
+Mass Vaccination Event A mass vaccination event is an event that requires vaccine to be distributed to mass populations in the event of a Pandemic, Emergency Response, and or natural disaster.
 IIS should be able to capture a Mass Vaccination Event based on the Patient(Client) Level as well as the Vaccination Level.

-Population Group - The Population Group refers to the CDC Population Group Definition and is the Population Group that the Patient(Client) that was assessed by the administering provider to be a part of based on the Mass Vaccination Event.
+Population Group The Population Group refers to the CDC Population Group Definition and is the Population Group that the Patient(Client) that was assessed by the administering provider to be a part of based on the Mass Vaccination Event.
 IIS should be able to capture a Population Group for the Patient(Client) Level as well as the Vaccination Level.

-Tier - The Tier refers to the CDC Tier Definition and is the specific Tier that the highest most important Population Group the Patient(Client) that was determined to be in when assessed by the administering provider based on the Mass Vaccination Event.
+Tier The Tier refers to the CDC Tier Definition and is the specific Tier that the highest most important Population Group the Patient(Client) that was determined to be in when assessed by the administering provider based on the Mass Vaccination Event.
 IIS should be able to capture a Tier based on the Patient(Client) Level as well as the Vaccination Level.

-Mass Vaccination Effective Date - The Mass Vaccination Effective Date is determined to be the date the Patient(Client) was assessed by the administering provider for population group and tier for a Mass Vaccination Event.
+Mass Vaccination Effective Date The Mass Vaccination Effective Date is determined to be the date the Patient(Client) was assessed by the administering provider for population group and tier for a Mass Vaccination Event.
 IIS should be able to capture the Effective Date based on the Patient(Client) Level as well as the Vaccination Level.

-Category - The Category refers to the CDC Category Definition and is something that the IIS should not be capturing at this point in time.
+Category The Category refers to the CDC Category Definition and is something that the IIS should not be capturing at this point in time.

-Priority Group - The Priority Group refers to the CDC Priority Group Definition and is something that the IIS should not be capturing at this point in time.
+Priority Group The Priority Group refers to the CDC Priority Group Definition and is something that the IIS should not be capturing at this point in time.

-Severity - The Severity refers to the CDC Severity Definition and is something that the IIS should not be capturing at this point in time.
+Severity The Severity refers to the CDC Severity Definition and is something that the IIS should not be capturing at this point in time.

 Generic Vocabulary